osrg/gobgp/docs/sources/getting-started.md

 Finished.
 No dependency hell (library, package, etc) thanks to Go.
 The first command installs GoBGP daemon (speaking BGP protocol).
 The second one installs GoBGP CLI.
-The CLI isn't a must but handy whey you play with GoBGP.
+The CLI isn't a must but handy when you play with GoBGP.

 In addition, if you use Bash shell, you can enjoy CLI's tab completion: